Printing Terms

 Cast-coating

-paper produced with a surface that is a reasonably accurate replication of some other surface.
+Paper produced with a surface that is a reasonably accurate replication of some other surface.
 To manufacture cast-coated paper, a paper web with wet or moistened coating is brought into contact with a polished chrome drum surface, which is replicated in the coated sheet.
-There are two basic cast-coating technologies: the “wet process”, invented and developed by Champion in 1937; and the “re-wet” process.
-Both methods remain in use to produce the world’s out- put of cast-coated products.
-The advantage of the “wet process,” used to manufacture Champion Kromekote, is that the sheet is both smooth and absorbent, not just smooth, allowing for excel- lent ink transfer with minimal pressure.
-Cast-coated papers allow inks to set and dry quickly, making wet trapping easier and minimizing dot gain.
-In general, cast-coated papers uniquely combine a superior flat surface with excellent ink receptivity, making them the best of printing surfaces, regardless of the type of printing process.
+There are two basic cast-coating technologies: the wet process and the re-wet process.
+Both methods remain in use to produce the world’s output of cast-coated products.
+Cast-coated papers uniquely combine a superior flat surface with excellent ink receptivity, making them the best of printing surfaces, regardless of the type of printing process.
 See also coated-paper, dot gain, finish, smoothness, wet trap.

 Cellulose Fiber